-As the summer heat hits, we take special care to maintain our trees.
+As the summer heat arrives, we take special care to maintain our trees.
 This way, they’ll hold on to their full canopy and radiant, seasonal glow all summer.

 This pest emerges and attacks plants from mid-June to August.

-This pest has been found to feed on over 300 plant species, but it does play favorites when it comes to trees.
-Here are a few tree types Japanese beetles love:
+This pest has been found to feed on over 300 plant species, but it does play favorites.
+Here are a few tree species that Japanese beetles love:

 Yes!
-There are a few trees Japanese beetles avoid:
+There are a few trees Japanese beetles tend to avoid:

-These flying pests eat away chunks of tree leaves and flowers.
+These flying pests eat tree leaves and flowers.
 Often, they’ll leave nothing more than the skeleton of foliage behind.
 Their larvae are also pests of turfgrass because they develop under the soil and feed on grassroots.

 When a Japanese beetle infestation is severe, tree leaves may brown at the top of the canopy or leaves may drop prematurely.